Financial Assistance Information

 Important Information for Students

-- financial aid available at UIS;
+• types of financial aid available at UIS.

-- the graduation rate of degree-seeking, full-time undergraduate students at UIS;
+• the graduation rate of degree-seeking, full-time undergraduate students at UIS.

-- an annual campus security report; and,
+• an annual campus security report; and,

-- a report on athletic program participation and financial support data.
+• a report on athletic program participation and financial support data.

 Student Eligibility Information

-Undergraduate Students must meet the following conditions to be eligible for federal and State of Illinois financial aid:
+Undergraduate Students must generally meet the following conditions to be eligible for federal and State of Illinois financial aid:

-- Enrolled in courses applicable toward program requirements.
+• Enroll in courses applicable toward program requirements.

 Graduate students must meet the following conditions to be eligible for federal student financial aid:

-- Enrolled in courses applicable toward program requirements.
+• Enroll in courses applicable toward program requirements.
 Students enrolled in foundational or prerequisite courses are not eligible for financial aid unless they are enrolled in graduate-level courses at least half-time.

 In addition, students must establish eligibility for financial aid by attending and/or participating academically in all courses for which they are registered each term.
-Students who do not establish eligibility each term in all courses by attending and participating may have their financial aid reduced or rescinded.
+Students who do not establish eligibility each term in all registered courses by attending and participating may have their financial aid reduced or rescinded.
 Financial aid is based on established enrollment status such as half-time or full-time status.
 Financial aid will only pay for classes required to complete program requirements in your specified program of study as indicated in the UIS Catalog.
 Financial assistance funds cannot pay for audited classes.

 Please note that most international students do not qualify for financial aid programs administered by the Office of Financial Assistance, with the exception of UIS scholarship and graduate assistantship/internship programs.